Venus in Furs (song): Ludlow Street Loft, July 1965

-The song was one of several early songs to be recorded by Lou Reed, John Cale and Sterling Morrison in their Ludlow Street loft during July 1965.
-This version of the song features a drastically different arrangement than would appear on The Velvet Underground & Nico, and ends with what David Fricke calls a "stark, Olde English-style folk lament" in the liner notes for Peel Slowly and See (the 1995 compilation album upon which the Ludlow demos appear).
-John Cale provides lead vocals for this demo recording of the song.
+"Venus in Furs" was one of several songs to be recorded by Lou Reed, John Cale and Sterling Morrison at their Ludlow Street loft in July 1965.
+This demo version of the song features Cale on lead vocals and a drastically different arrangement than would appear on The Velvet Underground & Nico, ending with what David Fricke calls a "stark, Olde English-style folk lament" in the liner notes for Peel Slowly and See.

 Scepter Studios, April 1966

 An alternate take of the song was first recorded at Scepter Studios, New York City before being re-recorded in Hollywood.
-This take of the song is performed at a quicker pace and the lyrics vary slightly from the TTG recording.
+This take of the song is performed at a faster tempo, and the lyrics vary slightly from the TTG recording.

 Live recordings

 Live recordings of "Venus in Furs" appear on Bootleg Series Volume 1: The Quine Tapes (recorded in San Francisco, December 1969) and on Live MCMXCIII (recorded in Paris, June 1993).